The faculty at the Haas School of Business developed a grading policy for all degree programs. The policy has three goals:

 Competition and collaboration have always co-existed at Berkeley Haas, and there is no evidence that students will collaborate less in courses with the policy.
 In this case, the grading policy is based on the historical average so a significant shift in grades is not expected.

-The Undergraduate Career Center informed employers of the grade policy.
 Employers are very familiar with the rigorous nature of the Berkeley Haas curriculum.
-As many recruiters are Cal alums, many are aware that the Haas School of Business has had a recommended grade distribution.
+As many recruiters are Cal alums, many are aware that Berkeley Haas has had a recommended grade distribution.

 By reviewing whether grading across programs are more uniform and consistent.

-18) Why should I be at Haas versus another major since the environment will be more competitive than usual?
+17) Why should I be at Berkeley Haas versus another program since the environment will be more competitive than usual?

-You can share your concerns with the HBSA President who sits on the Undergraduate Program Committee (faculty committee).
-Or you can contact the Undergraduate Program Office.
+You can share your concerns with the VPs of Academics or you can contact the EWMBA Program Office.